S Y N O P S I S

-A schizophrenia love story
+A schizophrenia love story road movie

-Discharged from a psychiatric hospital, Jacob attempts to resume his life in Edinburgh, control his schizophrenia and be a worthy member of society.
+He attempts to resume his life in Edinburgh, control his schizophrenia and be a worthy member of society.
 He works collecting litter from the streets.
 He boxes.
 He takes his medication.
 He writes everything down.
 His Dad barely wants to know him.

 Jacob and Eva join forces and embark upon adventures.

 Brilliant, diverse music was needed.
-I reached out to Scottish composers – the wonderful Fiona Rutherford who worked on our previous feature films, the brilliant Philip Pinksy who I work with in theatre, and magnificent Scottish singer Mairi Campbell whose work with Dave Gray on the album "Pulse" became the expression of Eva’s mother in our film.
+I reached out to Scottish composers – the wonderful Fiona Rutherford who worked on our previous feature films, the brilliant Philip Pinksy who I work with in theatre, and magnificent Scottish singer Mairi Campbell whose work with Dave Gray on the album Pulse became the expression of Eva’s mother in our film.

-The exceptional Dan Johnson from Molinare mixed our previous films and he took on the sound editing and design, assisted by Billy Poole.
+The exceptional Dan Johnson from Molinare had sound mixed our previous films and he took on the sound editing and design, assisted by Billy Poole.
 I wanted the film to be filled with creative sound and music, representing the experience of people with schizophrenia.
 Auditory hallucinations are a key symptom.
 This gave great scope for creating vivid, expressive soundscapes.

-Over 6 years the film came together.
+Over 7 years the film came together.
 Without a huge budget – Riptide was made for roughly £12,000 – we had to rely on our initiative and instinct and experience.
 We coalesced our skills, gathered all the rare accidents, strange coincidences, beauty and inspiration from the shoot, and followed our instincts.
-Time did not matter – we focused on making the film we wanted to make.Now we aim to bring it to as wide an audience as possible.
+Time didn't matter – we focused on making the film we wanted to make.